nfour/rram/style-guide/antiPatterns.md

 ## React
 ### Pure render immutability
-In order to preserve performance one needs to consider creation of new entities needlessly in the render method.
+In order to preserve performance one needs to consider the creation of new entities in the render method.

 #### BAD
 ```jsx